PemmadiBalu/simple-ai-chart_bot-/README.md

 Simple AI Chart Bot
 A lightweight and interactive bot to generate charts and provide AI-powered insights from your data.
 This bot allows you to upload data, visualize it using various chart types, and query the data for trends or summaries using AI.
-Features
+*Features
-📝 Data Input: Accepts CSV, Excel, or manual data input.
-📊 Chart Generation: Generates bar charts, line graphs, scatter plots, and more.
-🤖 AI-Powered Analysis: Answer questions about trends, patterns, and summaries using OpenAI's API.
-🌐 Web Interface: A user-friendly interface built with Flask.
-🚀 Customizable: Extend the bot to support additional chart types or analysis features.
+1.📝 Data Input: Accepts CSV, Excel, or manual data input. , 2.📊 Chart Generation: Generates bar charts, line graphs, scatter plots, and more. , 3.🤖 AI-Powered Analysis: Answer questions about trends, patterns, and summaries using OpenAI's API. , 4.🌐 Web Interface: A user-friendly interface built with Flask. , 5.🚀 Customizable: Extend the bot to support additional chart types or analysis features. , *Installation
-Installation
 Clone this repository:
 git clone https://github.com/yourusername/simple-ai-chart_bot.git
 cd simple-ai-chart_bot

-Create a virtual environment:
-python3 -m venv venv
-source venv/bin/activate  # On Windows: venv\Scripts\activate
+*Create a virtual environment: python3 -m venv venv source venv/bin/activate  # On Windows: venv\Scripts\activate

-Install the required dependencies: pip install -r requirements.txt
+*Install the required dependencies: pip install -r requirements.txt

-Add your OpenAI API Key in the .env file:
+*Add your OpenAI API Key in the .env file:
 OPENAI_API_KEY=your-api-key
 Usage

-Run the Application
+*Run the Application
 Start the Flask server:
 python app.py

-Open your browser and go to:
+*Open your browser and go to:
 http://127.0.0.1:5000
 Generate Charts
 Upload a CSV file or manually input data.